 Risks and Possible Side Effects of Drinking Alkaline Water

 In general, drinking alkaline water is safe.
 However, it can still cause side effects on the human body.
-Some of the side effects can include lowering the acidity level of the stomach.
-With this, it can help kill the bacteria in the body.
+Some of the side effects can include lowering the stomach acidity level.
+This can help kill the bacteria in the body.
 It can expel unwanted pathogens in the bloodstream.

 In addition, excessive alkalinity in the human body can cause skin irritations.
 It can also lead to gastrointestinal issues.
-Furthermore, it can agitate the normal pH level of the body.
+Furthermore, it can agitate the body's normal pH level.
 This can lead to metabolic alkalosis, a health condition that can cause symptoms like vomiting, nausea, muscle twitching, hand tremors, confusion, and tingling in the face.

 Metabolic alkalosis can lead to a decrease in calcium levels in the body.
 As such, it can damage bone health.
-But the most common cause of hypocalcemia is not because of drinking alkaline water.
-It has an under-active parathyroid gland.
+However, the most common cause of hypocalcemia is not because of drinking alkaline water.
+It has an underactive parathyroid gland.

 Natural or Artificial?

-The natural alkaline occurs when the water passes on the rocks, just like in the springs.
-Then, it picks up the minerals along the way, which causes the increase of the alkaline level.
+Natural alkalinity occurs when water passes through rocks, like in springs.
+The water picks up minerals along the way, increasing the alkaline level.

 But modern homes that consume alkaline water buy a product that has been chemically processed via electrolysis.

-With this technique, it uses a product which is called the ionizer.
-It can raise the pH level of regular water.
-Those who make the ionizers state that the electricity can separate the molecules in the water, which is more acidic and alkaline.
-After that, the acidic water is removed.
+This technique uses an ionizer, which can raise the pH level of regular water.
+The makers of the ionizers state that electricity can separate the molecules in the water, making it more acidic or alkaline.
+The acidic water is then removed.

 However, experts state that these claims are not supported by worthy research.
-Before the ionization begins, the source’s water quality is important in ensuring that the contaminants are not available in the drinking water.
+The source’s water quality must be good before the ionization begins to ensure that contaminants are not present in the drinking water.

-On the other hand, other scientists suggest the use of reverse osmosis.
-With this, it can adequately purify the water before it connects to an alkaline ionizer.
-As such, it can add minerals and raise the pH level of the water.
+On the other hand, other scientists suggest using reverse osmosis.
+This method adequately purifies water before it is connected to an alkaline ionizer, which adds minerals and raises the pH level.

-The study done by the World Health Organization (WHO) restricts the use of drinking water with low mineral content.
-This can be created with distillation, reverse osmosis, and other techniques.
+The World Health Organization (WHO) study restricts drinking water with low mineral content.
+Distillation, reverse osmosis, and other techniques can create this type of water.

 Where to get the Alkaline Water?